COS301-SE-2024/Query-Builder/README.md

 QBee is an innovative solution that transforms how users interact with databases, regardless of their technical skill level.
 By replacing traditional query methods with an intuitive drag-and-drop GUI, QBee makes database manipulation effortless and enables real-time query collaboration.
 It ensures robust data privacy and integrity, providing a secure environment for users.

-Beyond basic query building, QBee offers tools to convert databases between formats and visualize data through generated graphs, facilitating deeper insights, enhancing user experience and efficiency.
+Beyond basic query building, QBee offers tools to visualize data through generated graphs, facilitating deeper insights and enhancing user experience and efficiency.

 QBee is the ultimate tool for modern database management and analysis.